CommitToTheBit/committothebit.github.io/_posts/2025-10-07-gdextensions-cmake-vscode-and-you.md

 This is, I suspect, rather dry for an inaugural blog post.
 I've been meaning to start Actually Writing about programming, procedural generation, and games in general since God knows when... the problem is, historically, whenever I've found time to Actually Write, no Actual Writing has materialised.

 Don't get me wrong, I love that Godot exists as an open source - but I don't love its scripting language.
-It has its place, sure, but as a C/C++ developer by trade, .
-C#
+It has its place, sure, Godot's C# is as a C/C++ developer by trade, .

 So who is this post for?
 Myself for one: God knows I forget half this stuff every time I fire up a new project.
 Really, though, I've written it at anyone familiar with Godot who wants to get better with C++, and anyone familiar with C++ who wants to get better with Godot.